 15 questions you need to ask about guilt-free ‘green’ gardening

 Domestic gardening isn’t automatically green.
-Once you’ve costed in the power tools and lawn-mowers, the sprinklers, peat compost and the plants grown all over Europe (and how much fuel you use to drive to buy them or have them delivered), you usually have a negative impact on the world’s resources.
+Once you’ve costed in the power tools and lawn-mowers, the sprinklers, peat compost and the plants grown all over Europe, you usually have a negative impact on the world’s resources.

 1) Isn’t organic gardening just for eccentrics?